MAliRshd/multiSTAT/README.md

 # multiSTAT
-This is a collection of iPython notebooks from the book "Applied Multivariate Statistical Analysis, 6th Edition. by Richard A. Johnson and Dean W. Wichern."
+This is a collection of iPython notebooks from the book Applied Multivariate Statistical Analysis, 6th Edition. by Richard A. Johnson and Dean W. Wichern."

-Contains:
-*summary of chapters
-*exercise soulotions
-*algorithms